Mélanie Pfister, Bas Rhin

 –John Gilman, View from the Cellar, October 2020

 This is Riesling country.
 Up here the Vosges Mountains are not nearly so toweringly majestic, nor, correspondingly, so protective.
-Dahlenheim itself is located amid rolling hills and has no vines on the Rhine plain.
+Dahlenheim itself is nestled in the flank of the great Engelberg hill, due west of Strasbourg, and has no vines on the Rhine plain.
 Its vineyards are not as shielded from cold weather as further south in the Haut Rhin, and this cooler climate, along with the abundance of hillsides and of limestone and less sandy soils, favors Riesling and makes for particularly elegant, mineral renditions of the wine.
 Mélanie Pfister makes two Rieslings, both entirely dry.
-One is tantalizingly full, rich, and earthy, while the other, the Grand Cru, makes you sit up with its petrol, its white flowers, and its bounding, razor sharp minerality.
+Berg, the first, comes from the limestone hillside adjacent to Engelberg, making for a wine that is tantalizingly full, rich, and piercing in its drive.
+The other one is from the grand cru of Engelberg, a wine whose endless fields of white flowers and orchard fruits, to say nothing of its electric minerality, makes you sit up straight.

 If you like wines marked above all by purity of fruit, elegance, and character (to say nothing of reasonable pricing), you have come to the right place.
-Domaine Mélanie Pfister farms forty parcels totaling ten hectares (twenty-five acres) of vines, twenty-five percent of which is in Riesling.
+Mélanie and her father farm 43 parcels totaling ten hectares (twenty-five acres) of vines, twenty-five percent of which is in Riesling.
 Mélanie “officially” took over from her father with the 2006 vintage, but dad is far from retiring.
 He very proudly has got his daughter’s back, and works the vines as hard as he ever did.
 He just no longer sweats the cellar work.

 Leading up to that transition, Mélanie did internships at the following estates: Zind-Humbrecht (Alsace), Méo-Camuzet (Burgundy), Château Cheval Blanc (Saint Emilion), Château d’Yquem (Sauternes) and Craggy Range (New Zealand).
 It’s worth considering that most aspiring winemakers would take it as a fine feather in the cap to be accepted into any one of those training programs, and Mélanie got into all of them.
 In 2005, she made the first Cuvée 8 (now called Mel), a blended wine that she had long envisioned and so named because she is the eighth generation Pfister to make wine at the domain.
 Following the transition, the next big step she took came after the harvest in 2010, when she broke ground on a new cellar.
 She knows how she wants to make and handle her wine, and beginning with the 2011 vintage she has been able to do just that.

 At the beginning of 2018 Mélanie and her father decided to embark 100% into organic viticulture.
 Certification takes three years and is expected with vintage 2021.
 It’s important to understand, however, that this step into organics is a small and logical one.
 In the early 1980s, Mélanie’s father quit using herbicides and adopted a no-till regimen.
 He was way out in front of his generation, but to him it was clear that this was a much healthier and natural way to farm grapes.
 Initially, he treated all the parcels identically, but over time and with Mélanie’s involvement he began adopting methods according to parcels.
 Thus, today a given parcel dictates what grasses, legumes and grains are sown, and some parcels are mowed and mulched while others are sown with plant material that can be pushed over by a machine (called a “rolofaca”) and left flat between rows.
-The photo below shows a vine in the spring of 2016 just before the rows were mowed and mulched (left) and afterward (right).
+The photo below shows vines in one of the Berg parcels in the spring of 2016.

 In 2019, at the urging of both of her parents, Mélanie retired the label with its distinctive band of orange and the signature of her great-grandfather in favor of a new design, one that gives each wine an acronym stemming from its vineyard name.
 Plus, she added her name to the domain name.